-Networks exclude women.
+- Networks exclude women.
 When opportunities become available, especially nationally, they’re spread via word of mouth.
-The people at the top are vouching for the individuals they’ve trained and worked most closely with—and those individuals are, most likely, other men.
+The people at the top are vouching for the individuals they’ve trained and worked most closely with—and those individuals are, most likely, other white men.

-The reward system is not transparent—leading to inequities in pay and advancement opportunities.
+- The reward system is not transparent—leading to inequities in pay and advancement opportunities.

-Harassment is part of the landscape.
+- Harassment is part of the landscape.
 Major efforts are addressing gender bias and harassment, significant issues that hamstring our growth.
-This work is absolutely necessary, and we applaud it, support it, and now add our effort.
+This work is absolutely necessary, and we applaud it, support it, and add our effort.

 We are changing the culture that has entrenched this system in the first place.
 We believe the numbers are critical: When the numbers of women in senior ranks in our academic medical and scientific environments reach a tipping point, the science indicates that the environment that has held women back, or pushed us out of academic science and medicine entirely, will begin to change.
 And the women who follow us will be part of an academic environment where they can thrive and realize their goals.